 Student Team Competition on Coastal Resilience

-North Carolina Sea Grant (NC Sea Grant) is accepting applications for the second Coastal Resilience Team Competition.
-This program provides an opportunity for teams of North Carolina-based graduate and undergraduate students to conduct projects that will lead to more resilient habitats and communities within the NC Coastal Plain.
+North Carolina Sea Grant has launched its second Coastal Resilience Team Competition.
+The program will provide up to $20,000 for one or more student teams to conduct two-year projects that will lead to more resilient habitats and communities on the North Carolina coastal plain.

 Each team will include two to four members, including at least one graduate student who will serve as the project lead, and at least one undergraduate.
-North Carolina Sea Grant strongly encourages proposals from teams that include students at Historically Black Colleges and Universities, and at Minority Serving Institutions, and/or students from traditionally underserved and underrepresented communities.
+North Carolina Sea Grant embodies equality and accessibility for people of all backgrounds and abilities.

 Areas of Interest